777arc/textbook/content/sampling.rst

  PSD_log = 10.0*np.log10(PSD)
  PSD_shifted = np.fft.fftshift(PSD_log)

-And optionally we can apply a window, which we will learn about later.
-This gets added before the line with fft().
+And optionally we can apply a window, like we learned about in the :ref:`freq-domain-chapter` chapter, windowing would occur right before the line with fft().

 .. code-block:: python